pulp/pulpcore/docs/glossary.rst

 .. glossary::

     :class:`~pulpcore.app.models.Artifact`
-        A file that belongs to a :term:`content unit<content>`.
+        A file.
+They usually belong to a :term:`content unit<content>` but may be used elsewhere (e.g. for PublishedArtifacts).

     :class:`~pulpcore.plugin.models.ContentGuard`
-        A pluggable content protection mechanism that can be added to a :term:`Distribution`, and is used exclusively by the :term:`content app` to only had out binary data to trusted clients.
+        A pluggable content protection mechanism that can be added to a :term:`Distribution`, and is used exclusively by the :term:`content app` to only hand out binary data to trusted clients.
 "Trusted users" are defined by the type of ContentGuard used.

     :class:`~pulpcore.app.models.Content`